Thierry-Dumont/BenchmarksPythonJuliaAndCo/Gaussian/PLOT/README.md

 gnuplot
 gnuplot> load "gpc"
 ```
 will plot the results.
-We take C++ results as unit.
+We take C++ computing time as unit.

 An example of benchmark is Benchmarks/kepler.pdf which was run on a